acoustid/mbdata/README.md

     >>> artist = session.query(Artist).filter_by(gid='b10bbbfc-cf9e-42e0-be17-e2c3e1d2600d').first()
     >>> print artist.name

-If you use the models from your own application and want to define foreign keys to the MusicBrainz schema, you will need to let mbdata know which metadata object to add the MusicBrainz tables to:
+If you use the models in your own application and want to define foreign keys from your own models to the MusicBrainz schema, you will need to let `mbdata` know which metadata object to add the MusicBrainz tables to:

-    #!python
     from sqlalchemy.ext.declarative import declarative_base
     Base = declarative_base()